stoplightio/docs/articles/prism/runtime.md

 /**
  * Get the current request's url.
  *
- * Returns
- *   url (string) - The HTTP url for Double Dollar Sign Request.
+ * @returns {string} url - The HTTP url for the current Scenario step request.
  */
 var url = input.url.get();

 /**
  * Set the current request's url.
  *
- *   url (string) - The new url for Double Dollar Sign Request.
+ * @param {string} url - The new url for the current Scenario step request.
  */
 input.url.set(url);
 ```